-VIC QLD TAS SA WA NSW ACT NT any act, matter or thing done or omitted to be done by the landlord or any other person if the tenant would not otherwise be liable for or subject to that action, liability, penalty, claim or demand (s.93(2) RLA).
+VIC QLD TAS SA WA NSW ACT NT against any action, liability, penalty, claim or demand for or to which the landlord would otherwise be liable or subject (s.93(1) RLA).
+A provision in a retail premises lease is void to the extent that it purports to make the tenant liable for or subject to any action, liability, penalty, claim or demand in respect of any act, matter or thing done or omitted to be done by the landlord or any other person if the tenant would not otherwise be liable for or subject to that action, liability, penalty, claim or demand in the lease, an indemnity given by the tenant to the landlord for loss or damage suffered by the landlord as a result of the actions or omissions of the tenant (s.24(1)(b)(iii) RSLA). which the property owner would otherwise be liable (cl.31(1) CPRT). (s.93(2) RLA).
 The landlord must indemnify the tenant for any amount recoverable from the tenant by a public statutory authority for charges, rates or taxes payable under any Act for the retail premises except for excess water or charges, rates and taxes which the tenant is liable for under the lease (ss.93(3) & (4) RLA).